OpsLevel/kubectl-opslevel/Readme.md

 ### JSON-Schema

-The tool also has the ability to output a [JSON-Schema](https://json-schema.org/) file for use in IDE's when editing the configuration file.
+The tool also has the ability to output a [JSON-Schema](https://json-schema.org/) file for use in IDEs when editing the configuration file.
 You can read more about adding JSON-Schema validate to [VS Code](https://code.visualstudio.com/docs/languages/json#_json-schemas-and-settings)

 ```sh
 kubectl opslevel config schema > ~/.opslevel-k8s-schema.json
 ```

-Then add the following to you [VS Code user settings](https://code.visualstudio.com/docs/getstarted/settings)
+Then add the following to your [VS Code user settings](https://code.visualstudio.com/docs/getstarted/settings)

 ```json
     "yaml.schemas": {